open-ephys-plugins/phase-calculator/README.md

 Next, install the [OpenEphysFFTW](https://github.com/open-ephys-plugins/OpenEphysFFTW) library.

-**Important:** This plugin is intended for use with the pre-release core application, version 0.6.0.
-The GUI should be compiled from the [`development-juce6`](https://github.com/open-ephys/plugin-gui/tree/development-juce6) branch, rather than the `master` branch.

 Then, clone this repository into a directory at the same level as the `plugin-GUI`, e.g.:

 ```